Women who have received thoracic radiation

 Several explanations for these findings have been proposed, including lower socioeconomic status, lower level of education, and less access to screening and treatment services.
 Population-based studies demonstrate that, compared with other groups, Medicaid recipients and uninsured patients of all races have later-stage breast cancer diagnosis, and survival from the time of diagnosis is shorter.
-This difference is associated with socioeconomic status and may reflect lack of participation in screening activities.[6,7] Black women older than 65 years are less likely to undergo mammogram screening.
+These differences are associated with socioeconomic status and may reflect lack of participation in screening activities.[8,9] Black women older than 65 years are less likely to undergo mammogram screening.
 Among regular users of mammography, however, cancer was diagnosed in black and white women at similar stages.

 - Walter LC, Lindquist K, Covinsky KE: Relationship between health status and use of screening mammography and Papanicolaou smears among women older than 70 years of age.
 Ann Intern Med 140 (9): 681-8, 2004.